mathjax/MathJax-node/README.md

 ### `typset(options, callback)`

 The `typeset` method is the main method of mathjax-node.
-It expects a configuration object and a callback.
+It expects an configuration object `input` and a `callback`.

-Once started, `typeset` can be called repeatedly and will potentially store information across calls (cf. `state` below).
+Once called, `typeset` can be called repeatedly and will optionally store information across calls (see `state` below); this information can be reset using the `start()` method (see above).

-The following are the default options.
+The following are the default input options.

 ```javascript
 {